 Reviewing the Fire Protection Measures As Part of the Building Design

-The maximum time achieved puts the test specimen/ element into a rating category, for example a 30 or 60 minutes fire rating.
+The maximum time achieved puts the test specimen/ element into a rating category, for example, a 30 or 60-minute fire rating.
 The same test equipment and methodology are applied to protective coatings for structural steel elements, which can also be tested under load.
-Such intumescent coatings expand with furnace heat, increasing their volume and reducing in density and protect the element for a period and achieve a similar fire rating.
+Such intumescent coatings expand with furnace heat, increasing their volume and reducing in density protecting the element for a period and achieving a similar fire rating.

-• Fire propagation (subset of reaction-to-fire): There are several different standards around the world for these tests, but in principle, a full-size or slightly scaled down two-storey specimen is erected on a backing system.
-An opening is built to represent a window and a fire is ignited in the inside of that opening to represent a room fire in the building.
+• Fire propagation (a subset of reaction-to-fire): There are several different standards around the world for these tests, but in principle, a full-size or slightly scaled-down two-storey specimen is erected on a backing system.
+An opening is built to represent a window and a fire is ignited inside of that opening to represent a room fire in the building.
 The test specimen includes all the materials combined according to the façade design, and it passes the test if none of the failure criteria is met.